-A Notice of Availability (NOA) of the Draft EA and FONSI was published in the Valdosta Daily Times on [DATE] announcing the availability of the EA for review.
+A Notice of Availability (NOA) of the Draft EA and FONSI was published on June 21, 2024, and June 23, 2024, in the Valdosta Daily Times, announcing the availability of the Draft EA for review and inviting the public to review and comment on the Draft EA.
 The publication of the NOA initiated a 30-day public review period.
-The NOA was also published in the Valdosta Daily Times on [DATE].
-A copy of the Draft EA is available for review at the Willis L. Miller Library (2906 Julia Drive, Valdosta, Georgia 31602), and the Brooks County Public Library (404 Barwick Rd, Quitman, GA 31643).
-A copy of the Draft EA was also made available to agencies for review and comment.
-The NOA invites the public to review and comment on the Draft EA.
-The public and agency review period will end 30 days after the publication of the notice.
-At the closing of the public review period, applicable comments from the general public and interagency and intergovernmental coordination/consultation will be incorporated into the analysis of potential environmental impacts performed as part of the EA, where applicable, and included in Appendix A of the Final EA.
+A copy of the Draft EA was made available for review at the Willis L. Miller Library and the Brooks County Public Library during this period.
+A copy of the Draft EA was also made available online on the project website for the public and agencies to review and comment on.
+The public and agency review period concluded on July 23, 2024, 30 days after the publication of the notice.
+At the closing of the public review period, applicable comments from the general public and interagency and intergovernmental coordination/consultation were incorporated into the analysis of potential environmental impacts performed as part of the Final EA, where applicable, and included in Appendix A.